-- 5.68 Article 12(1) states that acquirers must provide the information described above to merchants for each card-based payment transaction.
+- 4.67 Article 12(1) states that acquirers must provide the information described above to merchants for each card-based payment transaction.
 This information can only be aggregated if the merchant has given prior and explicit consent to the acquirer.
-If this happens, the information may be aggregated by brand, application, payment instrument categories and rates of interchange fees applicable to the transaction. - 5.69 'Consent' means a permission given freely and without coercion or undue influence.
+If this happens, the information may be aggregated by brand, application, payment instrument categories and rates of interchange fees applicable to the transaction. - 4.68 'Consent' means a permission given freely and without coercion or undue influence.
 We consider that explicit consent means that the merchant shall confirm to the acquirer that it wishes to receive aggregated information.
 A presumption of consent to receive aggregated information unless the payee states otherwise would not be considered explicit consent.
-Explicit consent need not be given in writing but the acquirer should consider how it would demonstrate that it had complied with these rules. - 5.70 As explained in Chapter 6, both the PSR and the FCA will be responsible for monitoring infringements of this Article in the UK.
+Explicit consent need not be given in writing but the acquirer should consider how it would demonstrate that it had complied with these rules. - 4.69 As explained in Chapter 5, both the PSR and the FCA are responsible for monitoring infringements of this Article.

-6 Monitoring and enforcement of the IFR
+5 Monitoring and enforcement of the IFR

-- In this chapter we set out our approach to monitoring compliance with the IFR. - We will gather compliance reports from issuers, acquirers and schemes, where appropriate. - We will ask for data that demonstrates compliance with the interchange fee caps and may require this data to be independently audited. - We will investigate complaints about non-compliance with the IFR subject to a decision that such an investigation is an administrative priority. - 6.1 In this chapter we describe how we will monitor compliance with the IFR.
+In this chapter we set out our approach to monitoring compliance with the IFR.

+We will gather compliance reports from issuers, acquirers and schemes, where appropriate.

+We will ask for data that demonstrates compliance with the interchange fee caps and may require this data to be independently audited.

+We will investigate complaints about non-compliance with the IFR subject to a decision that such an investigation is an administrative priority.

+5.1 In this chapter we describe how we will monitor compliance with the IFR.